- Destinations

-Even if you don’t visit one of the markets, the atmosphere around Christmas in the City of Lights is more than enough to enchant you.
-The smell of chestnuts roasting on street stands wafts through the bustling streets and trees strung with lights turn the city into a winter fairyland.
+Even if you don’t step inside a single market, the Christmas atmosphere in the City of Light is enough to enchant any visitor.
+The scent of roasting chestnuts drifts through the bustling streets, while trees adorned with twinkling lights transform Paris into a true winter fairyland.

-Hop on the number 80 bus from Montmartre to Ecole Militaire after dark, and you’ll be treated to some of the city’s prettiest Christmas lights.
-Make sure you get a window seat for the best views as you cross over Faubourg St Honoré and the Champs Elysees, then travel down magical Avenue Montaigne and end up in front of the Eiffel tower in all its glittering glory.
+For a magical evening, hop on the number 80 bus from Montmartre to École Militaire after dark.
+Grab a window seat for the best views as you pass Faubourg St-Honoré and the Champs-Élysées, drift down the glittering Avenue Montaigne, and arrive at the Eiffel Tower, sparkling in all its holiday glory.

-For regional specialties and wintry specials head to the glorious halls of Lafayette Gourmet for a foodie shopping spree.
-Drop by upmarket La Grande Épicerie a chic department store, le Bon Marché, for artisanal preserves, and creamy Bordier butter.
+For regional specialties and wintry specials head to the glorious halls of Lafayette Gourmet (opens in a new tab) for a foodie shopping spree.
+Drop by upmarket La Grande Épicerie (opens in a new tab) a chic department store, le Bon Marché, for artisanal preserves, and creamy Bordier butter.
 It's pretty much the Paris equivalent of Harrods Food Court.
-Head into any Parisian pharmacy to discover French women's best-kept beauty secret - a tube of Homéoplasmine ointment, a multi-purpose cream in every French family's bathroom cupboard.
-For hard-core fashionistas, more modish bounty awaits at concept stores: Centre Commercial, L’Éclaireur and Nous.
+For hard-core fashionistas, more modish bounty awaits at concept stores: Centre Commercial, L’Éclaireur (opens in a new tab) and Nous (opens in a new tab).

 Need more inspiration?
 Here are some off-piste picks.